France Colony, Islamabad

-France Colony is a slum katchi abadi in the F-7 sector of Islamabad, Pakistan.
-In 2018 it had around 8,000 residents, mainly Christians.
+France Colony is a slum, or katchi abadi, in the F-7 sector of Islamabad, Pakistan.

-History

 The neighborhood derives its name from the past presence of a French embassy in the area.

-Living conditions

 According to The Friday Times, France Colony has low-quality electric and telecommunications networks with high electricity prices, unclean water and waste accumulation.
-The neighborhood is crossed by a brook with contaminated water.
+The neighborhood is crossed by a brook which has contaminated water.

 Drug dealing and consumption is frequent in the katchi abadi.
+In 2018 it had around 8,000 residents, mainly Christians.
 In March 2019, a free hepatitis C and tuberculosis treatment program was launched in France Colony by the Federal Ministry for National Health Services, Regulation and Coordination.

+Smart Street School

+As of 2022, Crossadder Foundation, a 'for youth, by youth' NGO acquired the NOC from Capital Development Authority and planted a 12'x40' feet portable school at Master Ayub School in a refurbished container.
+The 'Smart Street School' is used to shelter and periodically facilitate the education of these 250+ students on a daily basis; 85% of these students belong to the local Christian community from the France Colony slums.